-The NJ Small Food Retailer Act is modeled after the New Jersey Healthy Corner Store Initiative-a partnership of The Food Trust, New Jersey Partnership for Healthy Kids and American Heart Association | American Stroke Association-that is successfully up-and-running in several pilot cities with local partners providing education, training and other support small retailers need to profitably stock, market and sell healthy, affordable and culturally appropriate food.
+The 'Healthy Small Food Retailer Act' is modeled after the New Jersey Healthy Corner Store Initiative-a partnership of The Food Trust, New Jersey Partnership for Healthy Kids and the American Heart Association | American Stroke Association-that is successfully up-and-running in several pilot municipalities with local partners providing to small retailers the education, training and other support they need to profitably stock, market and sell healthy, affordable and culturally appropriate food.

-In just three years, this small, localized public health and economic development strategy is yielding impressive results in increasing people's access to affordable, healthy food in five pilot cities.
+In just three years, the small, localized public health and economic development strategy is yielding impressive results in increasing people's access to affordable, healthy food.
 It is also bolstering economic development efforts by generating local jobs and capturing retail dollars that would otherwise be spent outside of the community.
-A-4505/S-3043 would enable the expansion of the impactful local innovations to additional New Jersey communities that lack access to affordable, fresh foods.
+S-3043/A4505 would create a state fund to support the replication of these impactful local NJ Healthy Corner Store innovations and bring them to a greater scale in additional New Jersey communities that lack access to affordable, fresh foods.
+A separate state appropriation is needed to dedicate resources to the fund should the full Legislature and Governor approve S-3043/A-4505.

-"Far too many New Jerseyans live in communities where they are unable to make healthy food choices because there are no well-stocked grocery or convenience stories in their neighborhoods," said Corinne Orlando, director of Government Relations for American Heart Association | American Stroke Association.
+"Far too many New Jerseyans live in communities where they are unable to make healthy food choices because there are no well-stocked grocery or convenience stories in their neighborhoods," said Corinne Orlando, director of Government Relations for the American Heart Association.
 "By tapping into a community's existing retail footprint, the New Jersey Corner Store Initiative is removing barriers to food access, enabling more people to make the healthy choice, the easy choice.
-The American Heart Association applauds the leadership of the sponsors of the

-'Healthy Small Food Retailer Act' for their commitment to ensuring ALL residents of the Garden State have access to the healthy foods they need to nutritiously feed their families."
+The American Heart Association applauds the sponsors of the NJ Small Food Retailers Act and the members of the Senate Economic Growth Committee for their commitment to ensuring ALL residents of the Garden State have access to the healthy foods they need to nutritiously feed their families."

 The U.S. Department of Agriculture estimates that 340,000 New Jersey residents are living in food deserts across the state, while The Reinvestment Fund suggests even more alarming numbers with as much as 10% of the state's population lacking access to healthy food options.
+The incidence of obesity is disproportionately higher in lower-income neighborhoods, many of the same places where residents lack access to stores that sell healthy foods.
 In 2013, New Jersey was one of six states that saw a slight increase in adult obesity, and the state's rate of obesity among toddlers who reside in low-income communities is the second highest in the nation.
-1

-"Disparity in food access is having a profound impact on the wellbeing of New Jersey families living in underserved communities.
-Studies indicate the incidence of obesity and diet-related disease is higher in neighborhoods where residents lack access to stores that sell nutritious foods," said Darrin Anderson, Deputy Director of the NJ YMCA State Alliance.
-"These areas are also cut off from the economic benefits that accompany the anchor stores: steady jobs, increased property values, a solid tax base, and the additional retail development that often follows.
-The Healthy Small Food Retailer Act will help reinvest in these communities and bring the fundamental health and economic benefits to all citizens of the Garden State."
+"Disparity in food access is having a profound impact on the wellbeing of the New Jersey families living in underserved communities.
+Not only is the incidence of obesity and diet-related disease higher in neighborhoods where residents lack access to stores that sell nutritious foods, with few, if any, supermarkets these areas are also cut off from the economic benefits that accompany the anchor stores: steady jobs, increased property values, a solid tax base; and the additional retail development that often follows from these," said Darrin Anderson, Associate Executive Director of the NJ YMCA State Alliance.
+"The NJ Small Food Retailer Act is an important first step in reinvesting in these communities and bringing the fundamental health and economic benefits to all citizens of the Garden State," he concluded.